kubernetes/enhancements/keps/sig-api-machinery/3937-declarative-validation/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-3937: Declarative Validation of the Kubernetes API
+# KEP-3937: Declarative Validation of Kubernetes Native Types

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good